-Of all the quarterbacks in the 2012 rookie class, Russell Wilson stands one of the best chances of playing for an instant contender.
-When he was the surprise pick as the Seahawks' starting QB coming out of training camp, Russell Wilson rookie cards soared.
+Of all the quarterbacks in the 2012 rookie class, Russell Wilson has emerged as the best.
+Given his success in the NFL, Russell Wilson rookie cards have soared.

 Wilson was drafted in the third round of the 2012 NFL Draft out of the University of Wisconsin.
 Prior to that, Wilson played at North Carolina State University.
 A former baseball standout, he was also picked by the Colorado Rockies in 2010, which led to a handful of Russell Wilson baseball cards.